 Generally, if for any taxable year 75% or more of our gross income is passive income, or at least 50% of our assets are held for the production of, or produce, passive income, we may be characterized as a passive foreign investment company for U.S. federal income tax purposes.
 Our passive income would not include income derived from the sale of our products but would include amounts derived by reason of the temporary investment of the proceeds of this offering.
 This characterization could result in adverse U.S. tax consequences to our shareholders, including having gain realized on the sale of our shares be treated as ordinary income, as opposed to capital gain income, and having potentially punitive interest charges apply to such sales proceeds.
-U.S. tax consequences of investing in our ordinary shares.
-For a discussion of how we might be characterized as a passive foreign investment company and related tax consequences, please see the section of this prospectus entitled Taxation and Foreign Exchange Regulation - United States Federal Income Tax Considerations."
+U.S. shareholders should consult with their own U.S. tax advisors with respect to the U.S. tax consequences of investing in our ordinary shares.
+For a discussion of how we might be characterized as a passive foreign investment company and related tax consequences, please see the section of this prospectus entitled "Taxation and Foreign Exchange Regulation - United States Federal Income Tax Considerations."